acgandhi/acgandhi/README.md

 ### 👋 Hello there!

-I'm a sophomore Computer Science student at Cal Poly Pomona, who's interested in machine learning.
+I'm a junior Computer Science student at Cal Poly Pomona!

 Some of the things I've done:
+ - Interned at [VMware](https://github.com/vmware), where I deployed open-source software in a self-hosted k8s homelab (check out [my blog](https://homelab.acgandhi.com))
  - Worked on [machine learning research](https://github.com/spider-sense/DeepBlur) to detect small handheld objects in blurry video
  - Developed a full-stack web app to offer data-driven analytics to League of Legends players
  - Led the software development for my [high school's robotics team](https://github.com/whsrobotics)